FAQ's | Academic Honors | Diploma and Regalia

 Sweatshirts, T-shirts, baseball caps, disposable cameras, film, diploma frames, and flowers will be available for purchase.
 Balloons and balloon bouquets are not allowed in the arena as they may obstruct the view of other guests.
 Consider leaving these items in your car or having a member of your party wait outside until the ceremony concludes.

-Family and guests of the degree candidates should enter the Coliseum through the upper concourse level and be seated by 10:40 a.m.
-The commencement procession begins promptly at 10:50 a.m.
+Family and guests of the degree candidates should enter the Coliseum through the upper concourse level and be seated by 9:40 a.m. and 2:40 p.m.
 In fairness to all guests, we ask that you not reserve seating.

 For information on the Rock Hill area, including a list of local accommodations, check out the Winthrop Visitors' Center.